ShonP40/ASUS-TF101-REST-Sensors/README.md

 Rebooting your device should automatically start the script

 ## Usage
-If you are using this script to display the battery status of your iOS device on Home Assistant, you can use the following configuration as an example:
+If you are using this script to display the battery status of your ASUS TF101 on Home Assistant, you can use the following configuration as an example:

 ```yaml
 sensor: